muhammadawaisshaikh/nuxt-gsap-scroll-trigger/README.md

-# Nuxt 3 with GSAP ScrollSmoother
+# Nuxt 3 with GSAP ScrollTrigger